castorini/anserini/docs/regressions-msmarco-passage-docTTTTTquery.md

   >& logs/log.msmarco-passage-docTTTTTquery &
 ```

-The directory `/path/to/msmarco-passage/` should be a directory containing `jsonl` files converted from the official passage collection, appended with the docTTTTTquery expansions.
+The directory `/path/to/msmarco-passage-docTTTTTquery` should be a directory containing `jsonl` files containing the expanded passage collection.
 [Instructions in the docTTTTTquery repo](http://doc2query.ai/) explain how to perform this data preparation.

 For additional details, see explanation of [common indexing options](common-indexing-options.md).